intel/rohd/CONTRIBUTING.md

 [Visual Studio Code (VSCode)](https://code.visualstudio.com/) is a great IDE for development.
 You can find installation instructions for VSCode here: <https://code.visualstudio.com/Download>

+The Dart extension extends VSCode with support for the Dart programming language and provides tools for effectively editing, refactoring and running.
+Check out the detailed information: <https://dartcode.org/>

 If you're developing on a remote host, VSCode has a Remote SSH extension that can help: <https://code.visualstudio.com/docs/remote/ssh>

 If you're on Microsoft Windows, you may want to consider developing with Ubuntu WSL for a Linux environment: <https://learn.microsoft.com/windows/wsl/install>